 Triggerfish for sale

-Triggerfish make up one of the most interesting groups of saltwater aquarium fish.
-Known as semi aggressive to aggressive, triggerfish even can exist in some type of reef systems.
+In our opinon, marine triggerfish for sale make up one of the most interesting groups of saltwater aquarium fish.
+Known as semi aggressive or aggressive, triggerfish even can exist in some type of reef systems.
 That is correct believe it or not, the Niger trigger is often added to reef setups.
 For the most part, no other species besides maybe the “blue throat trigger fish” would be considered non aggressive.